Kong/kongponents/docs/README.md

 app.mount('#app')
 ```

-### Individual Kongponents
+### Register individual Kongponents

 Alternatively, you can import and register just the components you intend to use.

-Import and registration can be done globally in your Vue entry file (e.g. `main.ts`), or locally in the component where they will be used.
+Import and registration can be done globally in your Vue entry file (e.g. `main.ts`), or locally, just in the component where it will be used.

 <CodeGroup>
   <CodeGroupItem title="Global Registration" active>